-The DMSC may meet physically or by phone at their own discretion in order to evaluate the planned interim analyses of the AID-ICU trial.
-The interim analyses will be performed by an independent statistician selected by the members of the DMSC, NAME (pending) from Biostatistical Department at Copenhagen University.
-The DMSC may additionally meet whenever they decide or contact each other by telephone or e-mail in order to discuss the safety for trial participants.
-The sponsor has the responsibility to report the overall number of Serious Adverse Reactions (SARs) yearly to the DMSC.
+The DMSC may meet physically or by phone at their own discretion in order to evaluate the planned

+Department at Copenhagen University.
+The DMSC may additionally meet whenever they decide or sponsor has the responsibility to report the overall number of Serious Adverse Reactions (SARs) yearly to the DMSC.
 The DMSC can, at any time during the trial, request the distribution of events, including outcome measures and SARs according to intervention groups.
 Further, the DMSC can request unblinding of the interventions if suggested by the data, see section on 'closed sessions'.
 The recommendations of the DMSC regarding stopping, continuing or changing the design of the trial should be communicated without delay to the SC of the AID-ICU trial.
 As fast as possible, and no later than 48 hours, the SC has the responsibility to inform all investigators of the trial and all the sites including patients in the trial, about the recommendation of the DMSC and the SC decision hereof.